Introduction

 Testicular shrinkage

-Because TRT shuts down the production of LH and FSH, the natural production of testosterone in the testes is halted, resulting in testicular shrinkage.
+Because TRT suppresses the production of LH and FSH, the natural production of testosterone in the testes is halted, which can result in testicular shrinkage.
 In a study of men on TRT aged 38 to 81, testicular volume decreased over time, from a mean of 16.5 ml before treatment to 13.7 ml at 24 months, with atrophy becoming significant from six months.
-This shrinkage was more likely to occur in patients with larger baseline testicular size or those treated with injectable testosterone.

 Enlarged prostate